af83/zobi/README.md

 This module uses
 [inherited_resources](https://github.com/josevalim/inherited_resources) gem.

-This module deal with String Parameters using Parameters classes.
+This module deals with String Parameters using Parameters classes.

-A Parameters inherit from Zobi::ParametersSanitizer, and should define the list of parameters and nested parameters to accept.
+A Parameters inherits from Zobi::ParametersSanitizer, and should define the list of parameters and nested parameters to accept.

-If you controller is namespaced, you should define the `resource_type` method to override the generic behavior.
+If your controller is namespaced, you should define the `resource_type` method to override its generic behavior.

-If you model is namespaces, you should define the defaults resource_class for Inherited Resource, ie : `defaults resource_class: ::User::Address`
+If your model is namespaced, you should define the defaults resource_class for Inherited Resource, ie : `defaults resource_class: ::User::Address`

 Here is an example :